Don't the like the iPhone X notch? This phone does it right

-The best example of the new "notch" design sweeping phones comes from one of Apple's biggest rivals.

-The iPhone X, Essential Phone and now the Huawei P20 and P20 Pro all carry a screen notch, a cut-out on the phone's face where the front-facing camera and other sensors live.
-The notch visibly leaps out of what is otherwise an all-screen phone face.

-Critics feared that the notch would disrupt the all-screen aesthetics, or that it would take a chunk out of full-screen movies and apps.
-(We've found that it rarely gets in the way on the iPhone X.) Meanwhile, many ding any Android phone that has one as "an iPhone X clone."
+The iPhone X, may have the most famous "notch", but the best notched-screen design doesn't come from Apple.

-Huawei, however, has come up with its own way to deal with the notch.
-On the just-unveiled P20 and P20 Pro, it's on by default.
-But you can quickly and oh-so-easily hop into the Display settings to toggle the notch off.
+It's Huawei's P20 and P20 Pro that solve the problem for notch-haters, by letting you quickly and oh-so-easily hop into the Display settings to toggle the notch off.
 It's that simple.

+A notch is the cut-out on the phone's face where the front-facing camera and other sensors live.
+Found first on the iPhone X and Essential Phone, critics feared that the notch would disrupt a phone's all-screen aesthetics, and that it would take a chunk out of full-screen movies and apps.
+(We've found that it rarely gets in the way on the iPhone X.)

+Android phones that come with a notch are often dinged as "iPhone X clones."

-When you do turn it off, the area to the left and right of the notch goes black, making the bezels look larger and the footprint of digitized screen look smaller.
+Huawei keeps the notch on by default on the P20 and P20 Pro.
+When you do turn it off, the screen to the left and right of the notch goes black, making the bezels look larger and the area of digitized screen look smaller.

-On the preproduction unit we saw, the un-notched top of the Huawei P20 looked like a sharp, straight line, while the the bottom of the screen had more subtly curved corners.
-It's a little thing, but one Huawei will hopefully match by the time the production units roll around.
+On the preproduction unit I saw, the un-notched top of the Huawei P20 looked like a sharp, straight line, while the the bottom of the screen had more subtly curved corners.
+It's a little thing, but one Huawei will hopefully fix by the time the production units roll around.

 The more important point is how easy it can be to make a notch the owner's choice.
 Poof.
 Notch anxiety, gone.